cristaloleg/awesome-manifesto/README.md

   - this might cause troubles to your app, be careful
 - [ ] store your config in /etc/myapp and logs in /var/log/myapp
   - this will make everything more structured and well defined
+- [ ] all modules must have the same structure
+  - similar environment everywhere is a good idea

 ### Database
 - [ ] keep models normalized